Oumllack/Oumllack/README.md

 Reservoir Engineer | Data Scientist | Machine Learning Expert | Business Technology Strategist

-Petroleum engineer specialized in Reservoir Engineering, with additional qualifications in Data Science and in Economics and Business Management.
-This unique combination allows me to operate at the intersection of technical operations, advanced data analytics, and strategic decision-making within the energy sector.
+Reservoir Engineer with expertise in Data Science, Economics, and Business Management.
+This unique combination allows me to operate at the intersection of technical operations, advanced data sciences and analytics, and strategic decision-making within the energy sector.

 ### 🛠 &nbsp;Languages and Tools :